saucelabs/elemental-next/frontend/tips/49-performance-testing/_ruby.md

----
-language: ruby
-level: 3
-hide_sidebar: true
-publish_date: 2014-05-06
-last_update:
-  date: 2023-04-06
----

-## A Solution

-By repurposing a Selenium script, we can run it through a proxy server and capture the HTTP traffic.
-With this traffic, we can run some simple checks to see if the application's performance has degraded.

-Let's dig in with an example.

 ## Example

 Before we get started we'll need to [download a copy of BrowserMob Proxy](http://bmp.lightbody.net/).
 Once we have that, we'll want to include our requisite libraries: